OmowunmiJaiye-Williams/Customer-Segmentation-Analysis-Project/README.md

 2. Key Insights Queries

-I wrote several SQL queries to extract key insights from the dataset:
+I wrote several SQL queries to extract key insights from the dataset and validate previous findings:

 ---Total Number of Customers from Each Region: